For help with referencing styles or using referencing software please contact Lucy Drake

-When writing out references it is normal practice to use a specific style to ensure that all your references are recorded in the same fashion making them easier to understand.
+When writing out references it is normal practice to use a specific style to ensure that all your references are recorded in the same fashion making them easier to understand and to avoid plaguarism.

 Referencing styles are standards for a reference that dictate where and when to use italics, full stops, and such like when writing your bibliography.

-The Univeristy of Birmingham encorages the use of the Harvard Referencing System which is an author/date system and produces a result that looks like this:
+The University of Birmingham encourages the use of the Harvard Referencing System which is an author/date system and produces a result for a journal article that looks like this:

-The university provides iCite, a website dedicated to helping students with all aspects of referencing.
+For help with referencing go to iCite, the university website dedicated to helping students with all aspects of referencing.

 You can also consult: